 This is an incredibly challenging time for everyone in healthcare.
 Let's support each other as we weather this storm.

 We realize that some specialties may be experiencing workflow disruptions due to elective or non-emergency procedures being delayed or canceled.
 Consider using this unexpected idle time to put your staff through some training.
 Over the past two years, PMI has added dozens of new courses to its Online Training Center.
-And they've all been marked down 20% through the end of March.

 We're here for you!
 Let us know how we can best serve you.